SB721 Inspection Requirements: Your Guide to Keeping California Balconies Safe

 Let Los Gatos Construction Help You Stay SB721 Compliant

 Don’t let inspections stress you out.
-At Los Gatos Construction, we specialize in helping property owners across California meet SB721 inspection requirements with ease.
+At Los Gatos Construction, we specialize in helping property owners across California meet SB721 requirements with ease.
 From scheduling certified inspections to coordinating trusted repair professionals, we make the entire process simple, efficient, and fully compliant with California law.

 Ready to get started?
 Contact us today to schedule your SB721 balcony inspection and protect your property—before the 2026 deadline hits.
 Safety, compliance, and peace of mind are just a call away.